databrickslabs/mosaic/docs/source/api/raster-functions.rst

     * The Mosaic raster tile schema changed in v0.4.1 to the following:
       :code:`<tile:struct<index_id:bigint, tile:binary, metadata:map<string, string>>`.
 All APIs that use tiles now follow this schema.
-    * The function :ref:`rst_maketiles` allows for the raster tile schema to hold either a path pointer (string) or a byte array representation of the source raster.
+    * The function :ref:`rst_maketiles` allows for the raster tile schema to hold either a rawPath pointer (string) or a byte array representation of the source raster.
 It also supports optional checkpointing for increased performance during chains of raster operations.